-Turmeric is derived from the root of the Curcuma longa plant.
+Turmeric is derived from the root of the Curcuma longa plant, found on the slopes in the osuthern provinces of India.
 The health-boosting properties are believed to come from the root’s main active ingredient, curcumin, the compound that gives turmeric its bright colour.

 It’s now also a popular nutritional supplement for both supporting cartilage that cushions the joints and immune function.

 Dr Sarah Brewer says: ‘Turmeric is an extremely powerful antioxidant.
 It demonstrates anti-inflammatory properties in conditions such as arthritis, muscle sprains and other injuries by supporting cartilage.

 ‘This bright yellow spice offers some surprising benefits and today is used as a dietary supplement for supporting the immune system, as well as stomach, skin, liver, and gallbladder problems, and other conditions.’